Viçosa, Minas Gerais: Foundation

 On October 13, 1831, the current town of Rio Pomba, 100 km from Viçosa, was elevated to the category of village, passing Santa Rita do Turvo to become one of its 14 initial districts (in 1837 there were 20).

 The initial layout of the city center changed little over time, even with the local expansion and creation of new streets.
 However, by the end of the nineteenth century, the territory of Santa Rita do Turvo was significantly divided.
-The town was divided into three regions: the Patrimony of Santa Rita (Rita of Cascia), in Rua dos Passos; the Patrimony of the Mother Church, where the current sanctuary and the block between the Senador Vaz de Mello and Arthur Bernardes streets, Rosário Square, going from São Bartolomeu Stream to Conceição Stream; and the Patrimony of San Francisco which covered the area where the Dr. Cristóvão Lopes de Carvalho Square, Padre Serafim Street and the Dom Viçoso Cemetery are currently located.
+The town was divided into three regions: the Patrimony of Santa Rita (Rita of Cascia), in Rua dos Passos; the Patrimony of the Mother Church, where the current sanctuary and the block between the Senador Vaz de Mello and Artur Bernardes streets, Rosário Square, going from São Bartolomeu Stream to Conceição Stream; and the Patrimony of San Francisco which covered the area where the Dr. Cristóvão Lopes de Carvalho Square, Padre Serafim Street and the Dom Viçoso Cemetery are currently located.

 According to José Mário Rangel, on July 14, 1832, the District of Santa Rita do Turvo separated from the Parish of Pomba and became a parish.
 On August 31, 1833, the Parish of Santa Rita was founded, which at the time was also a political division.
 In 1851 the first mother church was inaugurated, built on the old necropolis that was in front of the chapel located in what is today the Praça Silviano Brandão, with its demolition after the construction was completed.